rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Saving cannabis seeds is a widely used method for preserving unique genetic varieties that one has particularly enjoyed or that worked very well when planted.

-You should bear in mind that humidity and temperature are the two most significant agents to have a quality storage system of marijuana seeds.
+You should bear in mind that humidity and temperature are the two most significant agents to have a quality storage system of your marijuana seeds.
 Indeed, marijuana seeds are susceptible to their surroundings, since they dry out easily in a dry atmosphere and absorb moisture in a humid area.
 In every 1% reduction in the confined moisture, the life of the cannabis seeds inside the container in also prolonged.

 What’s your preferred way of storing your seeds?
 I’m interested in hearing your thoughts!